Zrb-huster/Zrb-huster/README.md

 - 🌱 I’m currently learning Frontiers of Energy and Power Engineering in Hust.
 - 💞️ I’m looking to collaborate on my friends.
 - 📫 How to reach me ...1742447349@qq.com
-- 😄 Pronouns: no
+- 😄 Pronouns: INTP
-- ⚡ Fun fact: no
+- ⚡ Fun fact: enjoy music,playing jokes

 <!---
 Zrb-huster/Zrb-huster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.